top of page

 "For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace" (Isaiah 9:6).

 Oh yes, have some fun too...
+Let’s celebrate this beautiful season with joy and gratitude.

-Gracefully Yours
+Gracefully Yours,

 Theresa